Powerlearnproject/se-assignment-day-2-git-and-github-acunetix2/README.md

 - Public repositories are suitable for open source projects but private repositories are suitable for sensitive projects.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+- A commit in Git is a snapshot of changes made to a file or set of files.

+Steps to Make a Commit:

+1. Initialize Git in the local project folder:

+git init

+2. Add a file to tracking (e.g., README.md):

+git add README.md

+3. Commit the changes with a message:

+git commit -m "First commit"

+4. Link the local repo to GitHub:

+git remote add origin <repository-URL>

+5. Push the commit to GitHub:

+git push -u origin main

+Why Commits Matter?

+- They keep track of changes over time.

+- Allow rollback to previous versions if needed.

+- Facilitate collaboration by recording individual contributions.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.